t-silvers/pyrty/README.rst

 Run an R script from python:
 ===================================

-The utility function :code:`run_rscript()` is a very lightweight wrapper for running an R script and (optionally) capturing its output:
+The utility function :code:`run_rscript()` is a very lightweight wrapper for running an R script and (optionally) capturing its output.
+It is used internally by :code:`pyrty` to run R scripts in a subprocess.
+Below we demonstrate its usage with a simple R script that takes a single argument :code:`--c` and writes a dataframe to stdout in some existing :code:`mamba` environment, :code:`sandbox`.

 .. code-block:: python